 The world* is outraged that a corporate dictatorship operating in a land with almost no legal consequence for morally dubious behaviour would pay an athlete lots of money to have his picture taken.
 Admittedly the only article I read on this subject was (impressively) able to extrapolate a broad sense of world disapproval from just 883 tweets on the topic.
 Simultaneously providing crucial social dynamic commentary and breaking decades of statistical drawbacks when dealing with a small dataset – canny.

 Since this deal was announced we have had what can only be described as raw fury with people burning socks and promising to never buy Nike sports goods ever again.
 And whilst there is definitely something to be admired by people burning items of clothing in support of racial injustice, it is an interesting method to use none the less.
-Historically you knew where you stood with racial injustice supporters because they were kind enough to wear bedsheets and murder black people, now you have to check labels and read their white nationalistic tweets.
+Historically you knew where you stood with racial injustice supporters because they were kind enough to wear bedsheets and murder black people, now you have to check labels and read their tweets.

 I jest, I jest.
 They, of course, have the freedom to show their displeasure with Nike, it is